 3.1 – GENERAL ACCEPTANCE OF BAGGAGE

-- No article will be accepted as baggage if it weighs more than 50 pounds or has a total outside dimension (length plus width plus height) that exceeds the limits of Seaborne aircraft, unless an excess baggage fee is paid.
+- No article will be accepted as baggage if it weighs more than 50 pounds or has a total outside dimension (length plus width plus height) that exceeds the limits of Seaborne aircraft unless an excess baggage charge is paid.
 For specific aircraft limitations, contact Seaborne Airlines.

 - Seaborne Airlines shall not be liable for loss or damage to items including but not limited to baggage wheels, pockets, pull handles, handles, zippers, hanger hooks, external locks, pull straps or security straps resulting from fair wear and tear or the ordinary handling of baggage.

 - Further Seaborne Airlines shall not be liable for loss damage or delay caused by manufacturer’s defect, by over packed baggage, or as a result of the inherent defect or quality of the baggage.
 Under no circumstances shall Seaborne Airlines be liable to any Passenger for any type of special, incidental or consequential damages related to the damage, loss or delay of checked baggage.